 Most On Demand Learning videos are approved for Continuing Education (CE) credits.
 Each video will indicate how many CEs it is approved for on the listing.

 How can I get CE credit from other boards?

-How do I watch a webinar?
+How do I watch an On Demand Learning video?

 To access an On Demand Learning video, log into the account you made when you purchased the video.
 Click on “My Account” or “Login” on the top right hand side of the website.
 Once in your account, you’ll see “My Videos” option where you can access your On Demand Learning videos, indefinitely.
 Each video’s quiz to earn CE’s can be found beneath it.

 How do I receive a CE credit for an On Demand Learning Video?

 You’ll receive an email from the website stating your earned continuing education credit once you’ve successfully completed a quiz.
 You can also log into your “My Account” and click on “Dashboard” to view all CEU certificates you have earned.
 We award 1 CE credit per hour or so of video time, or per quiz.